SR-Saunders-CS/scriptrunner-execution-insights/docs/field-guide.md

 On a single-node instance the PoC reads one directory and you are done.
-On a multi-node Data Center cluster, SR writes a separate RRD file for each node under its own subdirectory. `03-usage-report-multi-node.groovy` handles this automatically — it discovers all node directories, reads the same script ID from each, and sums the counts.
+On a multi-node Data Center cluster, SR writes a separate RRD file for each node under its own subdirectory. `usage-report-multi-node.groovy` handles this automatically — it discovers all node directories, reads the same script ID from each, and sums the counts.